xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 - Feature definitions: QoS, ACL

 ### Association Configuration
 This is where we define association settings between cnBNG CP and UP.
-The auto-loopback with "secondary-address-upadte enable" will allow dynamic IP address allocations using IPAM.
+The auto-loopback with "secondary-address-upadte enable" will allow dynamic IP address allocations using IPAM for PTA sessions.

 <div class="highlighter-rouge">
 <pre class="highlight">